cjoana/cjoana.github.io/blogs/2026-06-25-PBHinViscousCosmos.md

 ### Summary

 Primordial Black Holes (PBHs) are a leading candidate for Dark Matter and serve as a unique probe of the extreme conditions of the infant Universe.
 While the standard framework typically models the collapsing cosmic medium as a perfect fluid with a constant equation-of-state, the formation of a PBH is a violent, highly non-linear process involving rapid compression and large velocity gradients.
 In our new paper
-[XXXX](link), we move beyond the ideal fluid description to investigate how bulk viscosity - a natural dissipative correction in hydrodynamical systems — impacts the gravitational collapse and mass of resulting PBHs.
+[arXiv:2606.26532](https://arxiv.org/abs/2606.26532), we move beyond the ideal fluid description to investigate how bulk viscosity - a natural dissipative correction in hydrodynamical systems — impacts the gravitational collapse and mass of resulting PBHs.

 ### The Impact of Viscosity on Collapse